-Popartment for Communities and Local Government, Citizenship Survey, 2005, Cross-Cutting Themes (June 2006).
+90 Department for Communities and Local Government, Citizenship Survey, 2005, Cross-Cutting Themes (June 2006).

-88 Caterer and Hotelkeeper Magazine, (6 October 2005).
+91 Caterer and Hotelkeeper Magazine, (6 October 2005).

-89 Institute for Employment Studies, Monitoring the Disability Discrimination Act (DDA) 1995, (1999).
+92 Institute for Employment Studies, Monitoring the Disability Discrimination Act (DDA) 1995, (1999).

-they should take steps to ensure that discrimination does not take place and conversely that equality is promoted.
-90 Effective collective action is needed in this area, just as it is needed in other areas such as consumer protection, competition law, contractual disputes and mass torts, to ensure that substantive rights, which may at present be unenforceable due to the lack of effective collective action mechanisms, are rendered enforceable.
+33. It is therefore clear that there is an access to justice gap for those suffering unlawful discrimination.
+This gap is not only preventing individuals from enforcing their rights but also helps to explains why 42% of businesses are unable to articulate reasons why they should take steps to ensure that discrimination does not take place and conversely that equality is promoted.
+Fifective collective action is needed in this area, just as it is needed in other areas such as consumer protection, competition law, contractual disputes and mass torts, to ensure that substantive rights, which may at present be unenforceable due to the lack of effective collective action mechanisms, are rendered enforceable.
 Moreover it is evident, as was recognised by the Irish Law Commission, in its 2003 Consultation Paper on Multi-Party Actions that collective actions have an important role to play in the effective prosecution of mass claims arising out of discriminatory behaviour in the employment field in order to 'vindicate civil rights.'
 That they do so is evident, again as noted by the Irish Law Commission, by the US Supreme Court in its decisions in East Texas Motor Freight v Rodriguez 431 US 395 (1977) and General Tel Co v Falcon 457 US 147 (1982).